robert-westenberger/knowledgebase/docker/container-manipulation.md

 `-i` will Keep STDIN open even if not attached.
 `-t` will allocate a pseudo-tty

+Running a container **interactively** will allow you to execute commands inside a running container.
 ## Name or Rename a Container
 By default, every container has two identifiers: